-The Nuala Pell Leadership Program provides opportunities to a select number of diverse, high-achieving student fellows at Salve Regina, exposing them to both the theory and practice of leadership.
+The Nuala Pell Leadership Program provides leadership development opportunities to a select group of diverse, high-achieving undergraduate students at Salve Regina, exposing them to both the theory and practice of leadership.
 Named in honor of the late Nuala Pell, wife of Sen. Claiborne Pell and an avid supporter of public service, the program aims to build leadership skills that can be used in the classroom and beyond.

 “Having the opportunity to meet the incredibly successful and experienced individuals we did was just the inspiration I needed.”
 Alessio Ayuninjam, Class of 2018

 “Every person we met was driven by a goal to make the world a better place and they all carried that out in different ways.
 I think this is one of the hallmarks of Claiborne and Nuala Pell; they were leaders with a drive to do good . . . .”
 Evie O’Callaghan, Class of 2019

 “I learned overall, leadership comes in so many different forms, shapes, and sizes.
 No one person has the ultimate answer to how to be a leader but there are a lot of techniques . . . .”
 Brian Schmidt, Class of 2019.